AUAP/AP2018/class09/class09.md

 ```
 ![image6](https://github.com/AUAP/AP2018/blob/master/class09/image6.png)

-7. I want to search for other keywords or other image format.
+7. [Basic] I want to search for other keywords or other image format.
 - Change your query on line 10, right now the keywords is warhol flowers.
 The program won't take space between text, please use '+' sign to join the text.
 ```javascript
 var query = "warhol+flowers"; //search keywords